Wait for it kids—the best itinerary for 4 days in Busan has now arrived! Busan is a coastal city and the second-largest city in Korea.

 How To Get Around Busan

-Public transportation in Korea is awesome and you don’t have to worry about renting a car.
-The Busan Metro is the easiest and best way to get around the city via subway line.
 The T-money card or Cashbee card is accepted by trains, buses, and taxis in Busan.
-You can buy them at any convenience stores in Busan or you can download the T-money app with a 5,000 won top up coupon here.
+You can buy them at any convenience store in Busan or download the T-money app with a 5,000 won top up coupon here.

 To navigate the subway stations like a pro, download the Kakao Metro App.
 It will sync to your location and help navigate your way around Busan.